yclas/guides/docs/Plugins-view-edit-forum-topics.md

 # How to View and Edit Forum Topics

-This feature allows you to manage the topics of your forum.
+*This feature allows you to manage the topics of your forum*

 First of all, you need to have forums activated on your website.

-*If you don’t know how to activate the forum, you can follow the steps in [this guide*](Plugins-forum-section.md).
+*If you don’t know how to activate the forum, you can follow the steps in [this guide*](Plugins-forum-section.md)*.

 So, if you have forums activated and topics created, you are able to manage these topics.